combinatorics-kr/cw2024/en/index.md

 Approximately 4 km from the hotel to the venue.
 General participants are responsible for their own accommodation expenses, but if requested at the time of registration, we can reserve a room for you.

-We provide all the meals during the entire workshop.
+We provide lunches and dinners during the entire workshop.
 If you need the support for the accommodation, please let us know.

 ## Venue